BabbarOpsBabbarOps ← Back to site

 How does situational awareness work in practice during a major incident?

 All of that competes for the same attention.
-Every minute spent hunting for information — chasing an update, reconciling two reports, asking who’s where — is a minute not spent on risk and decisions.
-The job of good situational-awareness tooling is to take the organizing burden off the commander so their attention goes to the part only they can do: assessing risk and solving the problem.
+Every minute spent hunting for information, chasing an update, reconciling two reports, asking who’s where, is a minute not spent on risk and decisions.
+The job of good situational awareness tooling is to take the organizing burden off the commander so their attention goes to the part only they can do: read the threat and solve the problem.

 Why does situational awareness break down during an incident?

 Every one of those tools works.
-They just don’t work together — so no single person ever holds the whole picture, and the version they do assemble is already behind the incident.
+They just don’t work together, so no single person ever holds the whole incident, and the unified view they do assemble is already behind it.

 What does real situational awareness require?

-Achieving it operationally — not just talking about it — takes three things:
+Achieving it on a live call, not just talking about it, takes three things:

-That combination is what turns scattered inputs into a shared operational picture — the practical form situational awareness takes in the field.
+That combination is what turns scattered inputs into a shared operational picture, the practical form situational awareness takes in the field, and the basis of the common operating picture that FEMA’s National Incident Management System (NIMS) calls for when multiple roles and agencies respond together.
 The picture is the tool; the awareness is what commanders act on.

 A shared operational picture isn’t a map or a feed.
 It’s one live view that every role contributes to and works from.